7AtAri/ergonomic_pose_detect/learning_from_images/README.md

 For this project we created our own [dataset](https://drive.google.com/drive/folders/1Y0OnUDHBActc6P7XW9Hmb9VlPYdpXWmq?usp=sharing) in which we captured photos of our students, families and us in office working conditions.
 They consented to the use of the photos for the training of our models.
 Since they did not consent for public use, we will not show the photos here.
-If you want to get access to the dataset, please write us a message from your google account and we will give you access to the dataset under this link: https://drive.google.com/drive/folders/1Y0OnUDHBActc6P7XW9Hmb9VlPYdpXWmq
+If you want to get access to the dataset, please write us a message from your google account and we will give you access to the dataset under this link (same link as when you click on "dataset" above): https://drive.google.com/drive/folders/1Y0OnUDHBActc6P7XW9Hmb9VlPYdpXWmq

 In total we captured and labeled 118 images, which we will use for this project.